 Ophthalmologists must acquire a Doctor of Medicine (M.D.) degree, a broad knowledge of general medicine, and clinical training.
 This provides them with enough experience to diagnose and treat all types of eye disorders.
 If a person requires medical or surgical care for an eye disease or an eye injury, he or she will seek the assistance of an ophthalmologist.

-Website for the Board for Hearing Aid Specialists and Opticians.
+- Homepage for the Board for Hearing Aid Specialists and Opticians.